Blog

 SaaS vs On-Premise: Which Is the Best Fit for Your Business?

-Whether you’re starting a new online store, or planning to invest in new sales channel to double your revenue growth, you need a fully-fledged eCommerce platform to do so.
-However, to ensure that your business stays ahead of the curve, you must make an informed decision about the eCommerce platform, which will be your business's foundation.
+Whether you’re starting a new online store or planning to invest in new sales channel to double your revenue growth, you need a fully-fledged ecommerce platform to do so.
 If you select the wrong platform, it impacts your brand reputation and incurs heavy costs in setup and eventual migration to a modern platform.
-While many different types of eCommerce solutions are available in the market, deciding the right one for your business needs careful evaluation.
+While many different types of ecommerce solutions are available in the market, deciding the right one for your business needs careful evaluation.

 Understanding SaaS and On-Premise Software

-Before we dig further, let’s understand both of these models and then will go in details what makes one popular for SMEs and enterprise businesses.
+Before we dig further, let’s understand both of these models and then will go in detail about what makes one popular for SMEs and enterprise businesses.

 On-Premise Ecommerce Solution